advpetc/blog/content/reads/cpp-primer-ch3.md

 ### Using iterators

 Unlike pointers, we do not use the address-of operator to obtain an iterator.
-In- stead, types that have iterators have members that return iterators.
+Instead, types that have iterators have members that return iterators.
 In particular, these types have members named **begin** and **end**.
 The begin member returns an iterator that denotes the first element (or first character), if there is one:

 ```c++
 auto b = v.begin(), e = v.end(); // b and e are the same type